Religious views of Pyotr Ilyich Tchaikovsky

 The religious views of Pyotr Ilyich Tchaikovsky have been the subject of scholarly interest as a controversial topic.
-While Tchaikovsky's contemporaries did not place emphasis on his religious views, and during the Soviet era, the composer was classified as a materialist, modern musicological literature has produced numerous scholarly works that, based on documentary evidence, interpret Tchaikovsky's views on religion in various ways.
+While Tchaikovsky's contemporaries did not place emphasis on his religious views, and during the Soviet era the composer was most often classified as a materialist, modern musicological literature has produced numerous scholarly works that, based on documentary evidence, interpret Tchaikovsky's views on religion in various ways.

 The composer was raised an Orthodox Christian.
 Tchaikovsky's childhood poems in Russian and French were addressed to God.
 Doubts began to emerge after the death of his mother.
 By the 1860s, the composer no longer felt the need for prayer or fasting.
-Tchaikovsky's religious sentiments began to intensify in the mid-1870s, linked to his awareness of the unnaturalness of his sexual orientation.
+Tchaikovsky's religious sentiments began to intensify in the mid-1870s, particularly due to his sexual orientation.
 By the 1880s, he found spiritual support in faith and overcame the spiritual contradictions that had troubled him.
 Tchaikovsky became engrossed in the "practice of religious life": he frequently discussed worship and church music, compared Orthodox services with other Christian denominations, and deeply studied Holy Scripture.
 Among Tchaikovsky's spiritual compositions from this period are the Liturgy of St. John Chrysostom (1878), the All-Night Vigil (1881), Nine Sacred Musical Pieces (1884–1885), and The Angel Cried Out (1887).

 In his final years, Tchaikovsky focused solely on the moral aspects of Christ's teachings, unable to overcome his doubts about dogma and moved away from Orthodoxy.
 Tchaikovsky began to lean toward a religious position similar to that of Ernest Renan and the pantheistic views of Baruch Spinoza.
 In letters from his final years, Tchaikovsky mentioned his dream of composing a secular Passion of Jesus.
 He also made several attempts to create poetic texts based on the gospels for a future musical work.